mls-m5/matgui/README.md

 #matgui

 Matgui is a simple gui that aims to
-* Be platform independent (linux, windows, mac, android, iphone/ipad)
+* Be platform independent (linux, windows, mac, android, iphone/ipad, web)
 * Have a minimal set of dependencies
 * Easy to import in project
 * Implement signals and slots to do callback
 * Thread safe
 * Super easy to build and used (compared to gtk, qt, ect)
+* Easy to add opengl-graphics to program

-Matgui is for the moment based on SDL2
+Matgui is for the moment based on SDL2 and opengl 3 or 2 (depending on platform)

 Design
 -------